OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 ### Attack Check

-The target number for an action check equals the key ability minus the challenge rating (CR).
-Thus, a higher challenge rating lowers the target number, making the action check more difficult.
-Be aware creatures don't make checks; a character must dodge their attacks by making an *evasion check*.
+An attack check covers all attack actions, such as melee, ranged, and spells.
+The base target number for an attack check equals the key ability minus the opponent's challenge rating (CR).
+A higher challenge rating lowers the target number, making the attack check more difficult.
+Be aware creatures don't make attack checks; a character must dodge their attacks by making an *evasion check*.

 ### Evasion Check

-A save check is made when a character needs to evade a creature's attack or special effect.
-The target number for a save check equals the key ability minus the challenge rating (CR).
-Thus, a higher challenge rating lowers the target number, making the action check more difficult.
-Be aware creatures don't make checks; a character must evade their attacks by making a *save check*.
+An evasion check is made when a character needs to evade a creature's attack or a special effect.
+The target number for an evasion check equals the key ability minus the challenge rating (CR) of the creature or effect.
+A higher challenge rating lowers the target number, making the evasion check more difficult.

 * ***Strength.*** Evade melee attacks and contend with forces that could physically move or bind characters.
 * ***Dexterity.*** Evade melee or ranged attacks and forces that could be dodged or out-maneuvered.
-* ***Constitution.*** Resist fatigue, pain, toxins, and other forces affecting the character's health.
+* ***Constitution.*** Resist fatigue, toxins, and other forces affecting the character's physical health.
-* ***Intelligence.*** Resist mental assaults and forces affecting the conscious mind and faculties.
+* ***Intelligence.*** Resist mental assaults and forces affecting the conscious rational mind and mental health.
-* ***Wisdom.*** Resist illusions and forces affecting the senses and how the world is perceived.
+* ***Wisdom.*** Resist illusions and forces affecting the senses and how things are perceived.
-* ***Charisma.*** XX
+* ***Charisma.*** Resist persuasion, domination, and forces affecting the character's instincts and morals.

 ### Wisdom saving throws

 A Wisdom saving throw is looking at an illusion and noticing inconsistencies, intuitively knowing someone’s true motives, or perceiving a hidden agenda.

 - An enemy sorcerer casts a “hold person” spell on your character, trying to paralyze them.
 Roll a Wisdom saving throw to break free from the magical paralysis and regain control of your body.

-### Charisma saving throws

-Charisma Saving Throw is a check that determines how well a character can withstand effects, such as possession, that would subsume their personality or hurl them to another plane of existence.

-- A powerful vampire tries to take control of your character’s mind, forcing them to do its bidding.
-Roll a Charisma saving throw to resist the vampire’s dominating influence and maintain your character’s free will.

 ### Death Saves